Textbook and Resources

 Second-Chance Homework

-There is also one second-chance deadline this semester, which you can use to resubmit ONE previous homework.
-Homework solutions will not be released because of this policy, but we will go over all relevant homeworks at the recitation meetings preceding the exams.
+There is also one second-chance deadline this semester, which you can use to resubmit ONE previous homework (HWs 1-4 are eligible).
+Homework solutions will not be released because of this policy, but we will answer specific questions about homeworks you've already submitted.

-• Second-Chance Deadline: June 18th, 2025 at 9pm eastern.
-You can use this second-chance homework to resubmit one of homeworks 1-5 for a new grade.
+• You can use this second-chance homework to resubmit one of homeworks 1-4 for a new grade.

 Recitations